-- Professional Graduate Diploma in Education (PgDipE) (Lifelong Learning) which has 120 Masters credits attached to it.
+- Professional Graduate Diploma in Education (Lifelong Learning) which has 120 Masters credits attached to it.

-The structure of the programme is the same for all routes and participants on each normally work together for much of the course.
-You would not necessarily know who was following which pathway, in your group.
+The structure of the course is the same for all pathways meaning you would not necessarily know who was following which pathway in your group.

-The courses are structured around modules which are based on different aspects of teachers’ work such as designing learning materials, assessing students, and evaluating learning and teaching.
-There are four 30 credit modules as follows*:
+You undertake four 30 credit modules over the two years which are based on different aspects of teachers’ work such as designing learning materials, assessing students, and evaluating learning and teaching:

 Year 1 Modules